Please note:

 Students receive theory and practical experience in the control and management of hazardous substances in the environment.
 This includes the application of techniques used to assess toxicological, ecological and human health risks of contaminants within the current regulatory framework.
 Prerequisite: MATH 151 or 154 or 157; STAT 201 or 203 or 205 or GEOG 251 or equivalent; and 60 units.
 Recommended: REM 225.

-Forests are critical components of the earth system and provide diverse ecological services.
+Forests are critical components of the earth system and provide diverse ecological, economic, social, and cultural services.
 They are also a source of conflict regarding their conservation and use.
-Students will examine the problems of managing forest ecosystems for a variety of societal goals and objectives.
-We begin by examining the ecological characteristics of forest ecosystems and follow with a focus on the objectives and tools of forest management.
-The final section of the course will examine institutions, economics, and policy related to forests, with a focus on British Columbia's historical and current management issues.
-This course will involve lectures, group discussions, field trips, and exercises.
+Students will begin by examining the ecological characteristics of forest ecosystems and disturbances pertinent to North America.
+This knowledge will then be applied to evaluate tools of forest management for a variety of goals and objectives.
+The final section of the course will examine challenges and opportunities in the management of British Columbia’s forested ecosystems, including Indigenous Protected Conservation Areas, carbon accounting, and wildfire management.
+This course will involve lectures, group work, assignments, and possible field trips.
 Prerequisite: One of REM 100, or GEOG 100 or 111, or EVSC 100 or BISC 102; and 45 units.

 SD 401 - Sustainable Development Studio (4)

 Engages students in creating innovative solutions to real-world challenges of sustainability and development, using studio-based approaches.
 Explores mechanisms for effective social and environmental change and develops policies and strategies for implementing sustainability in different locations and at different scales.
-Prerequisite: SD 281; one of SD 381 or SD 481; and 75 units.
+Prerequisite: SD 281 and 60 units.